UK extends lockdown measures for at least three more weeks

 “If we relax measures too much then we will see a resurgence in transmission,” he told BBC radio.
 “If we want to reopen schools, let people get back to work, then we need to keep the transmission down in another manner.”

-GlaxoSmithKline Chief Executive Officer Emma Walmsley said on Wednesday that a vaccine was unlikely to be ready before the second half of next year.
+GlaxoSmithKline Chief Executive Emma Walmsley said on Wednesday that a vaccine was unlikely to be ready before the second half of next year.

-Additional reporting by Kate Holton, Paul Sandle and William Schomberg; writing by Guy Faulconbridge and William James; Editing by Stephen Addison, Gareth Jones and Andrew Heavens
+Additional reporting by Kate Holton, Paul Sandle and William Schomberg; writing by Guy Faulconbridge and William James; Editing by Stephen Addison, Gareth Jones, Andrew Heavens and Jan Harvey